List of Underworld characters: Soren

-Soren, having a surprising lack of personal ambition for a vampire, was Kraven's janissary, and, being two of a kind, he was the rival/vampire counterpart of Raze before their deaths.
-He is played by Scott McElroy.
-Soren appears predominantly in the first film installment of Underworld, but is also referenced in the novelization of the sequel and appears in the comic book prequel as well.
+Soren, having a surprising lack of personal ambition for a Vampire, was Kraven's janissary, played by Scott McElroy.
+Soren appears predominantly in the first film installment of Underworld, but he is also referenced in the novelization of the sequel and appears in the comic book prequel as well.
 Not much is revealed about Soren's past; rumors surrounding him say that he is almost as old as Viktor himself (and was probably bitten by the Vampire Elder).
-Soren was originally Viktor's bodyguard, a position he may have held since before either were vampires.
+Soren was originally Viktor's bodyguard, a position he may have held since before either were Vampires.
 Later, he served as the head torturer in Viktor's employ.
-He proved to be very skilled in taming Lycan slaves with silver-edged whips, and even used them on Lucian at Viktor's request prior to Sonja's execution.
+He proved to be very skilled in taming Lycan slaves with silver-edged whips, and he even used them on Lucian at Viktor's request prior to Sonja's execution.

-In the non-canon novel, Underworld: Blood Enemy, Soren lost his position in Viktor's good graces after he left Viktor's daughter Sonja, whom he was charged to protect, alone during an ambush by mortals who were hateful of vampires.
+In the non-canon novel, Underworld: Blood Enemy, Soren lost his position in Viktor's good graces after he left Viktor's daughter Sonja, whom he was charged to protect, alone during an ambush by mortals who were hateful of Vampires.
 He also remained ignorant of the fact that Sonja was in love with the Lycan Lucian until he was informed by a Lycan woman who had been obsessed with Lucian and resented him falling for Sonja.
 Soren informed Viktor, who then executed his daughter.
 Viktor blamed Soren for not protecting her.

-Soren is one of the vampires involved in Viktor's assault on the Lycan base in the first film, and ultimately faces Raze in single combat.
+Soren is one of the Vampires involved in Viktor's assault on the Lycan base in the first film, and he ultimately faces Raze in single combat.
 Soren initially holds the Lycan off, but after Raze shapeshifts into full Lycan form, he tackles Soren and apparently kills him, since Soren is not seen afterward and Raze is.